Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has won the fifa world cup 5 times with his game face alone.
+Joe Namath felt safe making his Super Bowl III guarantee because Jayesh said the Jets would win.

-Updated on: [2/11/2025]
+Updated on: [3/11/2025]
 <!-- #jokeEnd -->